MullinsLab/viroverse/README.md

 us](mailto:mullspt+cfar@uw.edu?subject=Viroverse) so we can engage one-on-one to help you out.

+## Help us fund Viroverse!

+Development of Viroverse has been supported by the US National Institutes of Health grants P01AI057005, R01AI111806, R01AI125026, R21AI122361, R37AI047734, and R21AI087161 to Jim Mullins and P30AI027757 to the University of Washington Center for AIDS Research.

+**You can help us maintain funding for Viroverse** by [letting us know](mailto:mullspt+cfar@uw.edu?subject=Viroverse) when you give Viroverse a try or adopt it for use in your lab.
+We very much appreciate hearing from you.

 ## Getting Started

 The easiest way to run Viroverse in a development environment is to start a